-Packaging optimization is not just about reducing the amount of packaging material, but about continuously improving it – throughout the value chain.
-This means that the packaging must provide sufficient protection using the minimum amount of resources, have the lowest environmental impact possible, and have the highest possible degree of material recycling and energy utilization.
+First, you need to familiarize yourself with the correct and most effective measures that will help you care for the environment.
+Packaging optimization is not just about reducing the amount of packaging material but about continuously improving it throughout the value chain.
+This means that the packaging must provide sufficient protection through:

 1. Short-haul packaging reduces the environmental impact

 Transport plays a key role when it comes to emissions and energy consumption.
-In Africa alone, transport accounts for 40% of total CO2 emissions.
+In Africa alone, transport accounts for approximately 40% of total CO2 emissions.
 The Kenyan Ministry of Energy has already launched a strategic plan to reduce emissions by 30% by 2030.
 Short-haul packaging can contribute to saving the environment from greenhouse gas emissions.

 Strict environmental demands and requirements, nationally and internationally, affect the development of packaging and labelling solutions.
 A local supplier knows these demands in detail and should be able to offer innovative and sustainable solutions for your product.
 Find out more about Skanem Africa's logistics management